About World Children's Day

 The most widely ratified international human rights treaty in history, the Convention sets out the rights of children, such as the right to healthcare, education, clean water, protection from violence – and the right to have their say in decisions that affect them.

 The day is marked with a range of events worldwide – in schools, communities, businesses and governments.

 © UNICEF Australia/2019/English

 World Children's Day 2019

-This year (2019) marks 30 years since the General Assembly adopted the Convention on the Rights of the Child.
+This year, World Children's Day marked 30 years since the General Assembly adopted the Convention on the Rights of the Child.
 While a lot of progress has been made for children in the past 30 years, there’s still more to do.

-- Kids aged 5-12 living in Perth are also invited to attend the Perth Child Voice Conference on Sunday 17 November.
-Organised by UNICEF and the University of Western Australia the conference is an opportunity for kids to have their say on issues facing the planet.
+- Kids aged 5-12 living in Perth were also invited to attend the Perth Child Voice Conference on Sunday 17 November.
+Organised by UNICEF and the University of Western Australia, the conference was an opportunity for kids to have their say on issues facing the planet.

 - Children took part in an activity station drawing what they would change to make the world a better place at the Qantas Domestic Terminal Airport in Sydney.
 The station was made possible thanks to Qantas, IKEA and Sydney Airport.